xixiaouab/xixiaouab.github.io/index.md

 ## 🌱 Research Interests

-My research interests include Computer Vision and Natural Language Processing, currently focusing on:
+I have a broad interest in Computer Vision and Natural Language Processing, currently focusing on:
 -	⚙️ Exploring innovative PEFT methods and training paradigms for scalable and efficient LLMs/LVMs/MLLMs
 -	🧠 Innovative applications of LLMs/LVMs/MLLMs